-The LabView program has been originally developed to test waveform recorders, but as the two standards use the same algorithm for sine wave fitting [1, 4.1.3.3] [2, 4.1.4.3], it can be used also to test Analog-to-Digital Converters.
-It implements most of the sine wave fitting tests, with coherent sampling, and contains some additional possibilities for visual evaluation (e.g. PSDF, mod T, see below).
+The LabView program was originally developed to test waveform recorders, but as the two standards use the same algorithm for sine wave fitting [1, 4.1.3.3] [2, 4.1.4.3], it can be used also to test Analog-to-Digital Converters.
+It implements the four-parameter sine wave fitting, and contains some additional possibilities for visual evaluation (e.g. PSDF, mod T, see below).